US regulators lift in-person restrictions on abortion pill | Health

 - United States

-The Food and Drug Administration is loosening some restrictions on where women can obtain abortion pills, including a long-standing requirement that the medication be picked up in person.
+The Food and Drug Administration on Thursday permanently loosened several key restrictions on abortion pills, including a long-standing requirement that the medication be picked up in person.

-Officials said Thursday that a scientific review supported broadening access and allowing more pharmacies — including mail-order services— to distribute the medication.
-But prescribing will still be limited to doctors who complete special certification.
-Additionally, the agency said dispensing pharmacies will have to be registered with the agency.
+Under the change, millions of American women will be able to get a prescription via an online consultation and receive the pills through the mail.
+FDA officials said a scientific review supported broadening access, including eliminating the restriction that limited dispensing to a small number of specialty clinics and doctor's offices.
+But prescribers will still need to undergo certification and training.
+Additionally, the agency said dispensing pharmacies will have to be certified.

-The decision is the latest shift in the polarized legal battle over medication abortion, which has only intensified amid the disruptions of the COVID-19 pandemic.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)